 Grab some faux branches and arrange them in a square glass vase for an instantly elegant centerpiece.

-Hurricanes of any size are a great wedding table decoration.
+Hurricanes of any size are a great table decoration.
 They look beautiful empty or overstuffed.
 Fill them with seasonal decor (like sand and shells or Christmas tree decorations), bouquets, or even wrapped candies.

 16. Glitter Snowflakes